Frequently Asked Questions

 When do entries close?

 Closing dates vary in each state.
 Please refer to the important dates on your housing awards page.

 When are the awards announced?

 Housing Award evenings are held around Australia between August to November each year.
 Please refer to the important dates on your local housing awards page.

 How does the awards process work?

 Entries are submitted online; make sure you have digital copies on your computer of all of the documents listed in the entry checklist.
-Then visit HIA’s secure online portal select your region's page and upload the documents.
-Credit card payment is required to complete your submission.
+Then visit our secure online portal to upload your documents and information on your project.

 Please contact HIA Events if you require assistance with compiling your entry.